LxMLS/lxmls-toolkit/README.md

     https://docs.conda.io/en/latest/miniconda.html

 and follow the instructions for your platform (Windows, Linux, OSX).
-We reccomend that you create you virtual environment with a recent python version i.e.
+We reccomend that you create your virtual environment with a recent python version i.e.

     cd lxmls-toolkit-student
     conda create -y -p ./lxmls2023 python=3.9 -y conda activate ./lxmls2023

-Note the `./` in `./lxmls2023` this will install the virtual environment locally, so if you delete `lxmls-toolkit-student` you will also remove the environment.
+Note the `./` in `./lxmls2023` -- this will install the virtual environment locally, so if you delete `lxmls-toolkit-student` you will also remove the environment.

-Then install the toolkit, just to be sure upgrade your pip (allways good)
+Then install the toolkit, just to be sure upgrade your pip (always good)

     pip install pip setuptools --upgrade
     pip install -r requirements.txt